charles-m-knox/steganographics/README.md

 - Unit tests are not currently implemented, but the library does work as expected in intended, normal use cases.
 - This library may alter your source image in more ways than simply the LSB algorithm.
 - Compression or other image alterations run the risk of wiping out the embedded image.

-## Development notes

-This package's publishing mechanism is not part of this repository.
-It is a simple module packing script written in Go that selectively creates a zip archive for both the `-cli` and non-cli variants of the Go module.
-I'd like to publish this script at some point in the near future.

 ## Appendix